VirtualProgrammingLab/documentation/docs/developer/computation_template.md

     If you have connected CSV-files (meaning the file is generated line-by-line), file n also has to contain all lines that were previously part of file n-1

 !!! caution
     The first column in the CSV-file always has to be the x-axis!
-This can not be influences by the configuration below!
+This can not be influenced by the configuration below!

 |Key [--Subkey] | Type (a default is marked by _italics_)|Opt / Must |Description |Comment | AS |
 |---------------|----------------------------------------|-----------|------------|--------|----|